Child and Adolescent Psychology (MSc)

 - You are not admitted

-If you’ve been (conditionally) admitted, follow these steps to register as a student at Leiden University:
+If you have been (conditionally) admitted, follow these steps to register as a student at Leiden University:

 Check in the online application portal (uSis) whether you need to submit any documents to meet the conditions of your admission.
 Instructions on how to do so will be provided in uSis.